Hemalshaji7/Hemalshaji7/README.md

 # Hello, I'm Hemal Shaji

 # 💫 About Me:
-I'm currently working on a research project in speech analytics at IIIT-Hyderabad
+I'm currently working on a research project in speech analytics at IIIT-Hyderabad.

 I'm also learning full-stack development as a side pursuit to enhance my technical skills.